nihilok/nihilok.github.io/_posts/2024-12-07-the-warehouse-robot.md

 My disappointment at not completing the problem was overwhelming.
 Instead of letting it defeat me, I channeled that energy into a marathon coding session, spending the entire day and night refining my solution.
 The next morning, I meticulously packaged my work into a GitHub gist and sent it off, hoping for some insight.

 Weeks – or was it months? – passed in silence.
 When Leo finally responded, it wasn't with the detailed critique I had anticipated, but with a brief note.
-He apologized for the delay, mentioned that he'd quickly reviewed the solution and found it "fine," but most importantly, had recommended me for the position (which I am still currently in 3 years later) immediately after the interview.
+He apologized for the delay, mentioned that he'd quickly reviewed the solution and found it "fine," but most importantly, had recommended me for the position (which I am still currently in over three years later) immediately after the interview.
 His reasoning?
 Not the technical perfection I had obsessed over, but my evident passion and determination.

 This wasn't an isolated incident.
 Throughout my journey to secure my first technical role, I encountered multiple interviewers who were more than just evaluators – they were educators.
 Each interview, whether successful or not, was a masterclass in technical and personal growth.
 The rejections weren't failures, but stepping stones, each one adding a layer of knowledge and resilience.